 Best Shortwave Radio For Preppers – Top Choices

 Okay, it’s not just for preppers (grin).
 This is for anyone interested in owning one, even as a hobby.
-I will offer my opinion for the best shortwave radio that’s in production today.
-I’m talking about a portable (small / compact) battery operated shortwave radio.
-And one that meets a set of criteria and specifications to ensure quality signal reception of not only shortwave / medium wave AM amplitude modulation, but also SSB single side band reception within the HF ham radio bands.
+I will offer my opinion on the best shortwave radio that’s in production today.
+For preppers, or anyone.
+I’m talking about a portable (small/compact) battery-operated shortwave radio.
+One that meets a set of criteria and specifications to ensure quality signal reception of not only shortwave/mediumwave (AM amplitude modulation) but also SSB (single side band reception) within the HF ham radio bands.

-(I have updated this post to include a new number one choice)
+(I have updated this post to include my current number-one choice)

-It’s sure different from what it used to be decades ago – with today’s digital technologies and associated communications methods, and the internet.
-However, being preparedness-minded, a so called portable battery powered ‘shortwave radio’ (including the HF Ham Radio bands) certainly has some preparedness appeal.
+It’s definitely different from what it used to be decades ago – with today’s digital technologies, associated communications methods, and the internet.
+However, being preparedness-minded, a so-called portable battery-powered ‘shortwave radio’ (including the HF Ham Radio bands) certainly has some preparedness appeal.
 Radios remain one of our most reliable means of communication.
 This is why they’re a must-have prepper item (at least in my own opinion) for emergency preparedness, when the internet and power grid may be down.
-The question is, what’s the best shortwave radio?
+The question is, what’s the best shortwave radio for preppers?

-Such a radio does not depend on the electric power grid, or the internet.
-Therefore making them good choices for gathering information during emergency or disaster.
-A battery operated portable shortwave radio is one (of many) recommended preparedness-minded communication assets.
+Such a radio does not depend on the electric power grid or the internet.
+Therefore making them good choices for gathering information during emergencies or disasters.
+A battery-operated portable shortwave radio is one (of many) recommended preparedness-minded communication assets.

 Why?
 Because disasters happen.
 Gathering information is important and helps decision-making.
 When the power is out and there is no internet or TV… well, you get the idea… Listening to AM radio broadcasts, or personal reports from Amateur radio operators (Ham radio) around the country (globe).
 It can be a hobby, and it can also shed light on what’s going on out there.